Quantifying subspace entanglement with geometric measures: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 In this work, we introduce a potent tool for examining the entanglement within a given subspace.
 Through several examples, the universality, practicability, and efficiency of our approach become evident.
-The core idea of our methodology involves finding a suitable way to map a complicated manifold in the given quantum scenario onto a free Euclidean space.
+The core idea of our methodology involves finding a suitable way to map a free Euclidean space onto the complicated manifold in the given quantum scenario.
 Rather than augmenting the dimension of quantum problems to supplement convexity, we employ the highly developed non-convex optimization techniques from machine learning to expedite the process.
 Consequently, we can address various issues related to quantum subspace, ranging from the certification of bipartite entangled subspaces, to the computation of the border rank of multipartite states, and the verification of completely and genuinely entangled subspaces.

-Non-convex optimization is not always a "silver bullet."
-There are specific problems that non-convex methods like gradient descent cannot effectively solve.
-A notable example is the super activation problem \cite{duan2009super}.
-However, few studies are focusing on how to utilize these well-developed optimization techniques in the "traditional" quantum information field.
-We hope that our approach will inspire further exploration of non-convex problems in quantum information.
+All of these results can be reproduced in our public repository \cite{zhang_2024_12166896}.